Studiegids

 Research Project 2 - Oral presentation 2

-Research specialisation - BioTherapeutics
+Research specialisation - BioTherapeutics (BT)

-BioTherapeutics is a specialisation of the Master’s programme Bio-Pharmaceutical Sciences of Leiden University.
+BioTherapeutics is a research specialisation of the Master’s programme Bio-Pharmaceutical Sciences of Leiden University.
 BioTherapeutics is a specialisation of the Master’s programme of Leiden University.
 It offers research-orientated education in the areas of specific drug delivery techniques, and the development of new therapeutic approaches to treat immune-based disorders, such as atherosclerosis, metabolic disorders and inflammatory skin diseases.
 Research Project 1 will be conducted at the division BioTherapeutics of the LACDR on one of the research themes described below.

 The mission of the division BioTherapeutics is to develop and advance innovative biopharmaceuticals for successful interventions and effective therapies in auto-immune-like disorders.
 We concentrate on the identification of targets and checkpoints in the immune system and to develop new ways to selectively manipulate these checkpoints, by using biologics such as vaccines and therapeutic proteins (monoclonal antibodies).